joanalnu/thermal_analysis/README.md

 ```

 # Acknowledge
-I would like to thank Maximilan Langheinrich for feedback.
+I would like to thank Maximilan Langheinrich at IMF-DLR for feedback.

 Also, I acknowledge the use of the following python libraries: gdal, numpy, matplotlib, and os

 &copy; 2024 joanalnu (Joan Alcaide-Núñez).
 All rights reserved.